Nonparametric Regression for 3D Point Cloud Learning

 for $j,k,l\geq0$ and $j+k+l=d$.

-.10in \textbf{B.2.
+.10in \textbf{A.2.
 Directional derivatives and smoothness} .10in To generalize the smoothness restriction over the joint triangular face for two adjacent tetrahedra, we need to introduce the definitions of directional derivative first.
-For a general multivariate smooth function $p$, the directional derivative at point $\bs{v}$ with respect to direction $\bs{u}$ is defined as
+Recall that for a general multivariate smooth function $\phi$, the directional derivative at point $\bs{p}$ with respect to direction $\bs{u}$ is defined as

-Accordingly, for vector $\bs{u}:=(u_x, u_y, u_z)\in\mathbb{R}^3$ and trivariate function $p$, the directional derivative at $\bs{v}=(x,y,z)$ is
+Accordingly, for vector $\bs{u}:=(u_x, u_y, u_z)\in\mathbb{R}^3$ and trivariate function $\phi$, the directional derivative at $\bs{p}=(x,y,z)$ is